 What if your billing service can typically achieve 90-95% of what’s owed you?
 The best optometry and ophthalmology billing services follow the 80/20 business rule and deploy resources to target problem payers through high-value/high-return services.

-Outsourcing to full-service billing solution like Fast Pay Health can increase your revenue and gross margins.
+Outsourcing to a full-service optometry billing solution like Fast Pay Health can increase your revenue and gross margins.
 Paying for a higher billing service level has the potential to be a significant investment.
 But will you know if this investment will generate a higher ROI?

 “I see Fast Pay Health as an investment, rather than an expense.
 Considering what it takes to get AR under control and sustaining it at a low level consistently, using an optometry billing service has saved us time and money.” – Julie Honda, OD (see success story)